 What should I bring?

-Download a copy of the participant packing list below for a complete list of suggestions on what to pack for the summer institute.
+Download the participant packing list for recommendations on what to pack for the summer institute.

 Coin-operated washing machines and dryers are available in the Housing Community Center (HCC).